UK minister urges de-escalation after Israel and Hezbollah exchange fire

 Sunday’s outbreak of hostilities came as Egypt is hosting another round of talks aimed at securing an end to the conflict in Gaza.

-Reports from the region suggested there have been no further strikes following the initial exchange of fire early on Sunday, but the situation remains tense.
+Reports from the region suggest there have been no further strikes following the initial exchange of fire early on Sunday, but the situation remains tense.

+British Airways and Wizz Air have cancelled flights to Tel Aviv in response to the strikes and Virgin Atlantic has delayed the resumption of flights to Israel following a “security and safety” assessment.

+British Airways flights are not set to resume until Thursday at the earliest, while a Virgin Atlantic spokesman said the airline will not resume daily flights until at least September 25.